eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 In this context, the attestation is not about attributes of the user, but rather about attributes of the Authenticator and is to ensure the Relying Party that they are talking with an Authenticator with certain attributes.
 The attestation often takes the form of a signature on the challenge as well as some other contextual data.

-In [WebAuthN], four different types of attestations are mentioned:
+In [WebAuthn], four different types of attestations are mentioned:

 - **Basic Attestation:** The Authenticator has a single master public/private key stored.
 This is used to sign all attestations and a certificate on the public key is included in the attestation data to allow the Relying Party to verify the signature.